Ved-Anand/languageJS/README.md

 to take in var a = 3, var b = 2, and know that (a+b==5) should return true when its inputted.

 It's been pretty fun so far and a nice challenge to test my javascript proficiency.

+Starting file is src/testReader.js which currently just runs the one file in src/tests/.
+Didn't know what filetype to pick so I just did the first word I thought of.